 At best, this is a really inaccurate measure.
 Women of colour have very different experiences from white women, and that reflects across all the axes of intersectionality and marginalisation.
 But sure, there are probably some commonalities.

-The problem gets teeth in the cases of trans and non-binary people, whose socialisation, lived experiences and current treatment are likely to be all over the map if the baseline is set by cis people.
+The problem gets teeth in the cases of trans people, whose socialisation, lived experiences and current treatment are likely to be all over the map if the baseline is set by cis people.
 A non-out trans person might be treated as their assigned (rather than identified) gender.
 But their experience of that treatment–and the experiences any trans person had pre-transition–are going to be very different from the experiences of cis people of the same assigned gender.

 If you have someone in your dataset called ‘Cindy’, there are five main options: